DevMountain/react-axios/README.md

       * `initialLoad` should equal `true`.
       * `customer` should equal `{}`.
       * `creating` should equal `false`.
+* Open `src/ducks/listReducer.js`.
+* Import the `CREATE_CUSTOMER` action type from `src/ducks/workspaceReducer.js`.
+* Create a case for `CREATE_CUSTOMER + '_FULFILLED'`:
+  * This case should return a new object with the following properties:
+    * `loading` should equal false.
+    * `customerList` should be a new array that equals all the previous customers from `customerList` and have the `action.payload` added as the last element of the array.
 <details>

 <summary> Detailed Instructions </summary>